 In , there are five literals: (twice), , , .
 The expression has two literals: and .

 The literal count is the simplest measure of expression complexity.
-When minimizing a Boolean function — using a Karnaugh Map or Boolean Algebra identities — one of the goals is reducing literals, because each literal corresponds to a wire/transistor connection in the resulting circuit.
+When minimizing a Boolean function (using a Karnaugh Map or Boolean Algebra identities), one goal is reducing literals, because each literal corresponds to a wire/transistor connection in the resulting circuit.

 Don’t confuse “literal” with “variable” or “term.”
 A variable like exists once in your design; literals are how many times it appears in an expression.
-A term is a literal-or-conjunction-or-disjunction of literals — a structural unit of the expression.
-See Boolean Function for how literals and terms combine into standard forms.
+A term is a literal-or-conjunction-or-disjunction of literals, a structural unit of the expression.
+Boolean Function covers how literals and terms combine into standard forms.